Dpdl-io/DpdlEngine/README.md

 ## Dpdl = ( Java Api's + C + 'C++' + Python + Julia + JavaScript + Lua + Ruby + Java + Groovy + Clojure + Wat/Wasm + Wgsl + AI) = <ins>Powerful and Versatile</ins>

+Custom code and syntax interpreters can be implemented and integrated in form of plug-ins (**Dpdl language plug-ins**)

-Further programming languages and syntax interpreters can be added as extensions and embedded via a dedicated interface and configuration.
+In this way further programming languages and custom syntax interpreters can be added as extensions and embedded via a dedicated interface and configuration.
 This allows developers to easily create embedded custom syntax and language interpreters of all sorts.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 ## Dpdl is designed to: